 If your child doesn’t seem to care about their new comfort addition, that’s okay!
 You’ve offered and maybe one day they’ll latch onto it!
 The goal is to create a connection with a blanket or comfort item that THEY control and can help them self-soothe each night.
 A bonus perk?!
 It makes traveling a bit easier.
 We pack up all the buddies for our girls every time we travel, and they LOVE having these reminders from home with them.

 The addition of a pillow usually happens around 2 years old, or a bit sooner if you notice your child using the stuffed animal AS a pillow!
 Adding a pillow to the crib is similar to adding a stuffed animal.
 Offer the pillow at bedtime routine, and show your child how they can lay their head down on the pillow.
 I can almost guarantee that bedtime will be a bit delayed as you watch your child play around with it on the monitor…but again, we’ve got to learn sometime!
 Might as well be at bedtime routine instead of sacrificing a naptime!

 Looking for toddler pillow recommendations?
 While I’ve typically grabbed a 2-pack at Home Goods for my girls to share, these are also highly rated options on Amazon:

 I hope you’re filled with all the confidence in the world on how to offer comfort items for your kiddo.
 I am so thankful that you have been here with us week after week, as we continue to help you make sleep training changes in your home.
-And if you are interested in keeping sleep a thing, I want to invite you to come to try out our Sleep Society membership.

 Sweet dreams.
 See you next time.